sertannavdann/Multi-class_Weather_Classification/README.md

 # Weather Detection

+You can reach the [Dataset] by clicking. (https://data.mendeley.com/datasets/4drtyfjtfy/1)

 This repository contains the implementation of a Weather Detection model using deep learning techniques with PyTorch.

 - We have freeze the top layers of MobileNetV2 and use only the lowest pretrained modules to start our training!